Meteorites are a window for teaching chemistry, physics,

 intermediate, and advanced tools that I have developed for explaining these topics to children,

 the general public, teachers, and colleagues.
-Most of these tools are static images: cartoons,
+Most of these materials are static images: cartoons,

 photographs, graphs, charts; a few are movies I have created from data, or obtained from others.